-- 1. Remove the computer cover.
+- 1. Remove the cover.
 See "Removing the cover" on page 10. - 2.
-Remove the screw from the adapter latch and remove the adapter latch. - 3.
+Push the adapter latch and open the adapter latch. - 3.
 Remove the connector cover for the appropriate expansion connector.

 - 4. Remove the adapter from its static-protective package. - 5.
-Install the adapter into the appropriate connector on the system board.

-6. Install the adapter latch and insert the screw to secure the adapter.
+Install the adapter into the appropriate connector on the system board. - 6.
+Close the adapter latch and snap into the closed position.